enjoy-binbin/redis-doc/topics/modules-intro.md

     loadmodule /path/to/mymodule.so

-It is also possible to load a module at runtime using the following command:
+It is also possible to load a module at runtime using `MODULE LOAD` command:

     MODULE LOAD /path/to/mymodule.so

-In order to list all loaded modules, use:
+In order to list all loaded modules, use `MODULE LIST` command:

     MODULE LIST

-Finally, you can unload (and later reload if you wish) a module using the following command:
+Finally, you can unload (and later reload if you wish) a module using `MODULE UNLOAD` command:

     MODULE UNLOAD mymodule